camunda/camunda-docs/docs/components/modeler/desktop-modeler/plugins/plugins.md

   name: 'My Awesome Plugin', // the name of your plugin
   style: './style.css', // changing the appearance of the modeler
   menu: './menu.js', // adding menu entries to the modeler
-  script: './script.js' // extend the modeling tools for BPMN, or DMN };
+  script: './script.js' // extending the modeler, and its BPMN and DMN components };
 ```

 The modeler will automatically load your plugins on startup.

 ### Changing the Appearance of the Modeler